Student Employment Office for On-Campus Jobs

 Student employees serve in a wide variety of positions from intramural referees at soccer games to research assistants in Health Sciences labs.
 The person who answers the phone when you call a campus department is often a Creighton student.
 The friendly face you see when approaching a receptionist’s desk is often a student worker.
 They escort you to your car when it’s late at night, watch over your toddler in the Child Care Center, put your library books back on the shelves, sort your mail and monitor the safety cameras in the parking lots.
 They file your chart when you are seeking treatment in the Dental Clinic or the Medical Center.
 And don’t forget, that personality behind Billy Bluejay is a student worker.

-Xuchyll Ann Roman is the Student Employee of the Year
+Thomas Murdock is the 2014 Student Employee of the Year

 Federal I-9 Employment Eligibility Verification form

 At time of hire, students will need to present, in person, original documents that prove identity and eligibility to work in the United States.

 - Students being hired by CU departments will complete their I-9 in the Human Resources Office, located on the corner of 23rd and Burt St. west of Public Safety.